 Body Armour: The Covenant, the stat rolls don't matter.
 Getting Blood Magic for your SRS is essential to casting it freely, which you need to do a lot.
-For Final Form, probably very last, consider getting one with a good corrupt like "+1 to Socketed Gems"
+If you get rich, consider getting one with a good corrupt like "+1 to Socketed Gems"

 Boots: Movespeed, Life, Dex/Str, Resists.
 Preferably Two-Toned

 Gloves: Grip of the Council, the 20% is huge damage.
 For Final Form, get one corrupted with "+2 to Socketed Curse Gems"

 Helmet: The Devouring Diadem is what you need to afford all three Auras (plus -14% reserved mana from passives tree).
 It sucks that you get no life or resists, but the sustain is good and gets you through "no regen" maps.

 You could find a really good Bone Helmet and use Carrion Golem instead of Anger, but you'll net less damage and have more trouble with "no regen" maps.
 I get sick of resummoning the Golem, myself.